stephanosterburg/stephanosterburg.github.io/_posts/2019-02-09-deep_learning_art_images.md

 * `flow_from_dataframe`, but we need to create first the dataframe ourselves.
 * `flow_from_dictonary`, here we don't need to do any extra work.

 I, as may be guessed it already, opted for the later.
-After all, I could focus on creating the neural network.

 ## How deep is too deep?